pejhvaman/mapout/README.md

 ## Upcoming Enhancements:

 - Delete individual workouts or clear all workouts ✅Implemented
+- Ability to position the map to show user's current area
 - Edit workouts to adjust details
 - Sort workouts based on specific criteria
 - Restore objects from localStorage after page reload ✅Implemented